 At the end of the day, it’s about finding a setting that can truly meet the needs of your child.
 Residential schools for troubled teens offer more resources for students to reach their therapeutic, emotional, academic, familial, and social goals.

 As one of the best schools for troubled teens, Solstice West has helped hundreds of teens – and their families – achieve healing and lasting change.
 Solstice West is known for our relationship-based approach, which utilizes a variety of evidence-based modalities to support our students as they move through their own journey in a safe and healthy way.
-We work with girls ages 14-18 that are struggling with a variety of issues and specialize in working with girls that internalize their emotional distress.
+We work with girls and assigned female at birth ages 14-18 that are struggling with a variety of issues and specialize in working with girls and assigned female at birth that internalize their emotional distress.

 To provide a framework for each student’s journey at Solstice West, we have developed the Hero’s Journey curriculum.
 This structure helps students develop an internal locus of control while also helping them understand that getting support along the way is a necessary part of the journey.
 With the Hero’s Journey, students begin to understand that they have the ability to shift the outcome of their future and come to see themselves as the hero of their own story.

 The Hero’s Journey curriculum is closely tied to the master treatment plan as well as the multidisciplinary treatment team.
 By using this comprehensive approach at our school for troubled teens, we help students achieve lasting change and all areas of their lives.
 Students are encouraged to draw connections between their emotions and physical health (the mind-body connection), to recognize their patterns in all contexts, and to learn how to advocate for themselves.